 I realized I was about to blow this whole thing, so I backtracked.
-I informed him I had worked as an adult performer in my misspent youth, however, I’d been such a classy, intellectual porn star whose demographic was college-educated women who preferred erotica to misogynistic wham-bam-thank-you-ma’ams that I’d been able to create my own brand, turn it into a thriving production company that raked in so much money that I was able to retire early to Tampa, Florida (just pulled that one out of my apparently well-known ass) where I owned several properties including a baseball team.
+I informed “Paul” I had worked as an adult performer in my misspent youth, however, I’d been such a classy, intellectual porn star whose demographic was college-educated women who preferred erotica to misogynistic wham-bam-thank-you-ma’ams that I’d been able to create my own brand, turn it into a thriving production company that raked in so much money that I was able to retire early to Tampa where I owned several properties including a baseball team.

 Soon we moved to the restaurant where I couldn’t help snarfing down a pizza with prosciutto and finishing off Paul’s beer.

 Paul was born in Portland, Maine, apparently, but his father was a blimp operator so they moved around a lot.

 In fact, his father piloted the first ever Goodyear blimp all over the country.
 Unfortunately Paul’s mother found out that his father had a girl in every Blimp port.
 They were known as “Blimpees.”

 Paul thought it was his father’s duplicitous life — there are an unknown number of Blimpee kids across the U.S. — that caused him to turn to the dark business of the flesh trade.

 He had no children.
 I had two sons from a high school relationship with a drug dealer.
 My boys thought I was their wicked, fallen, older sister.
 I secretly paid for their private school educations with my ill-gotten, filthy lucre, but I would never tell them.

 Sacrifice just came naturally to me — a Jezebel with a heart of gold.